1 – Have we been taught to distrust each other?

 4 – Build the local trust!

-5 – Have trust people will do the right thing.
+5 – Have faith people/communities will do the right thing.

 6 – UK People in the 2020’s – A British Community Renaissance?